Tonårsdrömmar

-Tonårsdrömmar is the debut album from Noice, released on 30 October 1979.
+Tonårsdrömmar (English: Teenage dreams) is the debut album by the Swedish rock band Noice, released on 30 October 1979.
 The band was allowed to record the single, Television/Du é inte man in the Rock -79 talent show, and was later allowed to record the album that would stay on the Swedish albums chart for 18 weeks, peaking at no. 2 in 1980.

 The album was rereleased on CD in 1993.
 The album is one of the titles in the 2009 book Tusen svenska klassiker.